Queensland Aboriginal and Torres Strait Islander Foundation (QATSIF)

 QATSIF was established in 2008 to give Queensland's Aboriginal and Torres Strait Islander families increased educational choices and life opportunities.

-The foundation aims to provide young eligible Aboriginal and Torres Strait Islander Queenslanders with a secure funding source to assist students in their senior years of education through the provision and promotion of scholarships to achieve their Queensland Certificate of Education.
+The foundation provides scholarships to young eligible Aboriginal and Torres Strait Islander Queenslanders in Years 11 and 12 to help them stay in school to achieve their Queensland Certificate of Education.

 How can I donate?

-If your organisation would like to share in the commitment to increase knowledge of indigenous culture in Queensland, QATSIF is the solution.
+If your organisation would like to commit to increase knowledge of Indigenous culture in Queensland, QATSIF is the solution.

 Donations over $2 are tax deductable.